mohamedibrahimx123/mohamedibrahimx123/README.md

 ## 🧠 About Me

-Final year Computer Science student at **6th of October University** with a strong focus on building modern, responsive, and user-friendly web applications using ReactJS.
+Graduate  from **6th of October University** with a strong focus on building modern, responsive, and user-friendly web applications using ReactJS.

 I enjoy turning ideas into clean, scalable, and interactive interfaces with real-world usability.